tmalsburg/helm-bibtex/README.md

 ## Installation

-Have Emacs 24 or higher.
-Put the file `helm-bibtex.el` in a directory included in your load-path.
+Helm-bibtex can be installed via [MELPA](http://melpa.milkbox.net/).
+Alternatively, put the file `helm-bibtex.el` in a directory included in your load-path.
 Add the following line to your start-up file (typically init.el):

     (autoload 'helm-bibtex "helm-bibtex" "" t)